Active Learning-based Model Predictive Coverage Control: Control and Learning Framework

 \subsection{Data Collection and Bayesian Linear Regression}

 In an unknown environment, the agents are assumed to be equipped with sensors and able to take a noisy measurement of the density $\phi$ at their current position.
-Note that measurements do not necessarily have to be taken at each time step, but their collection can be e.g. conditioned on reaching a predefined location or triggered after a fixed number of time steps $k$.
-Indexing by $h$ the number of collected data, and assuming that the noise is independent and identically distributed (i.i.d.) and zero mean Gaussian with variance $\sigma^2$, the measurements model for the $i-$th agent is
+Note that measurements do not necessarily have to be taken at each time step, but their collection can be, e.g., conditioned on reaching a predefined location, or triggered after a fixed number of time steps.
+Indexing by $h$ the number of collected data \rahel{per agent}, and assuming that the noise is independent, identically distributed (i.i.d.) and zero mean Gaussian with variance $\sigma^2$, the measurements model for the $i-$th agent is

-We assume that each agent's data is communicated to a server, so that the estimation of $\phi$ is centralized.
-Accordingly, we define the data-set collected by all $M$ agents after $t$ measurement steps as
+\rahel{The data locally collected by the agents are then communicated to a server, which then estimates $\phi$ in a centralized fashion.
+Further, we define the data-set collected by all $M$ agents after $t$ measurement steps as}